When to Use a Balloon Payment for Your Car Loan

 A balloon payment is a lump sum that's due at the end of the loan term.
 It is good because it will:

 - Allow you to defer payment for part of the total loan amount

 - Give you breathing space to sell your car privately rather than trade-in

 - Make it easy to upgrade at the end of the loan term

 Balloon payments are most commonly applied to commercial loans secured against an asset, but they may be available for other types of car finance too.

 Balloon Payments for Commercial Car Finance

-The interest on commercial car finance is tax deductible.
-Taking out a balloon payment will increase the proportion of your outgoing cash flow that's tax deductible.
+The interest in commercial car finance is tax-deductible.
+Taking out a balloon payment will increase the proportion of your outgoing cash flow that's tax-deductible.

 At the same time it will increase the total interest you'll pay for the loan, so you'll need to weigh up whether this cash flow benefit is worthwhile in the bigger picture of your business finances.